Force wiped Chrome devices to re-enroll

-By default, wiped or recovered Chrome devices are forced to re-enroll into your domain after they've been wiped.
-This ensures that those devices remain managed, and that policies you set are enforced on the device.
+By default, wiped or recovered Chrome devices are forced to re-enroll into your domain.
+Re-enrollment ensures that the devices remain managed and policies you set are enforced on the device.

 - Click Device settings.

-- Select the organization where you want forced re-enrollment to apply.
+- On the left, select the organization where you want to turn forced re-enrollment on or off.

 - Configure the Forced Re-enrollment setting: